FOGO stands for food organics garden organics. This is the lime-green lid bin for placing food scraps and garden organics and is emptied weekly.

 No!
 Please don’t use plastic bags as they are our biggest contaminator.

-Ensure your compostable bags have one of the following symbols for Australian Standards for compostable bags.
+Ensure your compostable liners have the following symbols for Australian Standards for compostable liners.

 What happens to the waste in the FOGO bin?

-FOGO material is be taken to a regional composting site.
-The material is checked for contamination and then undergo a combination of static and forced air composting processes.
+FOGO material is taken to a regional composting site.
+The material is monitored for contamination and then undergoes a combination of static and forced air composting processes.

 The compost produced from FOGO material can be sold to farmers and industry, used in parks and gardens or for rehabilitating land.
 The potential uses for the compost will be determined by contamination levels.